 Potentiometers are used in a very wide range of industries and applications.
 It would be difficult to list all of the applications here.
 It can be used as a control input, position measurement or calibration component and much more.

 Where a variable input from the user of a machine or application is required, potentiometers are often used.
 In automotive applications, the throttle pedal is often a potentiometer, normally this is a dual gang pot to increase redundancy of the system.
 Another application of pots are joysticks for machine control.

 Volume control is often performed with a (motorized) potentiometer in audio applications.
 For balance control a dual-gang potentiometer can be used, where on gang has a logarithmic taper and the other gang has an inverse logarithmic taper.
 In professional audio equipment, faders are often used.

 Potentiometers are often used as a position or angle transducer to measure distances or angles.

 In fabrication and calibration, trimpots are often used.
 Trimpots are preset potentiometers which are often mounted on a circuit board and can be used to tune or adjust the circuits performance.
 They are used only during calibration of the system and are at a fixed position most of the time.
 Trimpots are often actuated by a small flat-head screwdriver.
 Trimpots are also known as presets, trimmers or trimming potentiometers.

 The following symbol is used for a potentiometer.
 The potentiometer symbol on the left is according to the IEC standard.
-The potmeter symbol on the right is according to the old American standard.
-An overview of resistor symbols is also available on the resistorguide.
+The potentiometer symbol on the right is according to the old American ANSI standard, but is still widely used.
+An overview of resistor symbols is also available in the Resistor Guide.